 The Rewind: Anchorage's Jeremy Swayman leads Bruins to next round, Wolverines go up 2-0 in Midwest finals and South soccer teams roll

-May 6—Welcome to The Rewind, a weekly digest that puts a spotlight on the biggest stories and best performances from Alaska's world of sports.
+May 7—Welcome to The Rewind, a weekly digest that puts a spotlight on the biggest stories and best performances from Alaska's world of sports.

 This past week featured several notable individual and team performances across the Alaska sports landscape at the high school, collegiate and professional levels.
 The latest slate of games from 2024 baseball and soccer regular seasons saw the same trio of teams remain undefeated in their respective sports.
 On the college scene, the University of Alaska Anchorage track and field team saw one of its stellar freshman claim a conference title.
 Outside the state, several Alaskans had impressive performances and career achievements worth recognizing and celebrating.